maia-tarapipipi/pinky-promise-deployment/README.md

 ![my promises page](image-1.png)
 ![promise details](image-2.png)

 A web app to help keep yourself and friends accountable!
-A mobile-first app made for the 7-day final group project at Dev Academy.
+A mobile-first app made for the 7-day final group project at Dev Academy by Andrew, Jordan, Maia, Mikhail and Rocio.

 #### **From the command line**